Care

 • Adult

-The female lice lay small white or yellow eggs on the floor of the hair shaft.
+Female lice lay small white or yellow eggs at the base of the hair shaft, and the eggs won’t budge even during shampooing.

-Adult lice die in a few days and fall off the host’s coat.
+Adult lice die within a few days and drop off the coat.

 Getting Rid of Lice